GlowingInk/EzMath/README.md

 Simple math evaluator.
 Supports constants, functions, variables.
 Evaluators code is based off Boann's answer on [StackOverflow](https://stackoverflow.com/a/26227947/9819521).

-It should be noted that the lib uses Java's `double` as its base number type, so it's very fast but not precise.
+It should be noted that the lib uses Java's `double` as its base number type, so it's rather fast.
-That being said, it also means that calculations are affected by the overflow, so big numbers are a no-no.
+That being said, it also means that calculations are affected by imprecision, so big numbers are a no-no.
-Also, EzMath throws no exceptions, so weird behaviour on invalid inputs is to be expected.
+Also, for performance reasons, EzMath throws no exceptions, so weird behaviour on invalid inputs is to be expected.

 ## Format
 ### Decimal numbers